butterfly-valley/smsup-java-spring-implementation/README.md

 The API has been written for a Java Spring Boot application, but can also be used in a Spring MVC application or any other Java application as long as the RestTemplate is substituted with its respective counterpart.

-The API also uses project Lombok.
+The API also uses project Lombok and Google's Gson for serializing SmsEntity object to JSON.